caiqueferreira/challenge1_4i/challenge_1.md

 mexdata = filter(tfpdata,isocode=="MEX")
 ```

-Now we present the statistics description (adding standard deviations) for the whole data set, and then we show the same statistics separated by country.
+Now we present the statistics description (adding standard deviations) for the whole data set, and then we show the same statistics for each country.
 The statistics confirm the graphic analysis, as Mexico's stantard deviation is the greater one, followed by USA's.
 Mexico also presents the larger TFP mean, median, and maximum value.

 ```r
 # The whole data